uconneeb/evolution/bonus.md

 permalink: /bonus/
 ---

+Details coming soon...

+{% comment %}
 ## Biologically-inspired design

 This bonus exercise is worth up to 5 points.
-You must complete it by 11:59pm Friday March 3 to get credit.
+You must complete it by 11:59pm Friday February 28 to get credit.
 Although it is set up as a "test" in HuskyCT, that is only to make it easier for us to grade it and to centralize everything in HuskyCT; there is no penalty for skipping this.

 ### Find an example of biologically-inspired design
 #### Rules